-In PREVIEW there is no wait, so let us check ZURICH_MAP.
-Right-click on the label ZURICH_MAP and choose the option "Retarget to class ZURICH_MAP".
-You can also type "zurich map" in the drop down box on the top left (labeled "Class").
+In PREVIEW there is no wait, so let us check ZURICH\OBJECTS.
+Right-click on the label ZURICH\OBJECTS and choose the option "Retarget to class ZURICH\OBJECTS".
+You can also type "zurich objects" in the drop down box on the top left (labeled "Class").

-Let us now check the features of class ZURICH_MAP.
+Let us now check the features of class ZURICH\OBJECTS.
 On the bottom of the right panel select the tab labeled "Features".
-You should now see a list of all the features defined in class ZURICH_MAP, including wait.
+You should now see a list of all the features defined in class ZURICH\OBJECTS, including wait.

 Hint There are two shorter ways to find wait.
 While in class PREVIEW, type "wait" in the drop down box labeled "Feature" above the editor window.
 Alternatively, right-click on wait in the program text and then select "Retarget to Feature wait".
-This will bring up the desired feature in class ZURICH_MAP.
+This will bring up the desired feature in class ZURICH\OBJECTS.

 Hint To check the list of all available features, press "Ctrl + Space" while in the editor window.
-To check the list of available features, whose names start with a certain prefix, type this prefix and then press "Ctrl + Space" (see Figure 1).
+To check the list of available features whose names start with a certain prefix, type this prefix and then press "Ctrl + Space" (see Figure 1).
+When you declare a variable or need a class name, to check the list of available classes whose names start with a certain prefix, type this prefix and then press "Ctrl + Shift + Space".

 🕅 assignment_2 - [assignment_2] {PREVIEW} (h:\work\traffic4\examples\assignment_2\preview.e)

 File Edit View Favorites Project Execution Refactor Tools Window Help

-🛓 🖀 🔛 🔜 🚚 🤟 🔍 🐰 📄 📆 🍕 Search 🏭 🖌 🤅 🔂 🗸 🧊
+🖹 🖀 🔚 🚚 🔊  🐰 📄 📆 🗣 Search  🦝 + 📅 🔂 🗸 Ompile 🔹 🕕 🎉 🗳 😵 🧊

-● PREVIEW 🕱
+I PREVIEW

 note description: "Introduction to Traffic."

+class

-class PREVIEW
+PREVIEW

+inherit

-inherit ZURICH_MAP
+ZURICH_MAP

 feature Explore Zurich

 explore

-Modify the map. do zu
+Modify the map.

+zu

-Image: Surich: [detachable] CITY Image: Surich_map: [detachable] MAP
+Jurich: [detachable] CITY

+المعنية عند (detachable) MAP